-Currently Clause 61 - Distributions to Constituent Councils of the Charter reads:

-"The Authority must pay or credit surplus funds to the Constituent Councils in proportion to their Shares to the extent the Board determines the Authority can afford to pay having regard to future expenditure the Business Plan anticipates be incurred."
+Currently Clause 61 - Distributions to Constituent Councils of the Charter reads: "The Authority must pay or credit surplus funds to the Constituent Councils in proportion to their Shares to the extent the Board determines the Authority can afford to pay having regard to future expenditure the Business Plan anticipates be incurred."

 Clause 57 - Variation of Shares deals with the application and variation to any shares.
 "At the date of operation of this Charter the Constituent Councils' shares in the Authority are equal."

 To be consistent with Clauses 61 and 57.1 of the Charter, any operating surpluses should be distributed to Constituent Councils based on their shares (one-seventh equal split).
-However, as the operating surplus has been generated based on common fleet percentage charges, it is deemed more equitable to distribute according to the common fleet percentages of the year it was generated within.
-Similarly, it is proposed the same methodology would apply if East Waste was required to seek additional funds from Council as a result of an operating loss that needed to be recovered.
+However, as the operating surplus has been generated based on common fleet percentage charges, it is considered to be more equitable and appropriate to make such distributions according to the common fleet percentages of the financial year in which it was generated.
+Similarly, it is proposed that the same methodology will apply if East Waste was required to seek additional funds from Councils as a result of an operating loss that was required to be recovered.